BOOK NOW WITH OUR FLEXIBLE TRAVEL POLICY

 Founded in 1565 by the Portuguese, Rio de Janeiro has grown to become one of the most visited cities in the Southern Hemisphere.
 It’s also a favorite among history buffs looking to absorb hundreds of years worth of rich and diverse culture, which leads us to our next half-day activity recommendation – participating in a unique walking tour through the city’s eclectic streets.

 Visitors can stroll along the narrow streets and remarkable buildings of downtown Rio as their entertaining and informative guides recount the city’s most treasured tales and long-lasting legends.
 Some highlights along the tour route include the Metropolitan Cathedral, Carioca Square, Imperial Palace, the Casa França-Brasil, and the beautifully-restored Banco do Brasil.
 Participants are sure to encounter plenty of unforgettable photo opportunities and leave with multiple fascinating stories to share with their family and friends for years to come.
+This experience is a classic you shouldn’t miss, one of the most important half day tours Rio de Janeiro has to offer.

 For a bit of a different experience, consider exploring Dona Marta, one of Rio de Janeiro’s most traditional favelas.
 One of the steepest in the city, this particular neighborhood is located in Botafogo and Laranjeiras and is home to approximately 8,000 residents.
 The favela is currently undergoing a process of urbanization and rehabilitation, and guests can witness the daily routine of this community while admiring the views of Rio from above.